saicone/types/README.md

     </a>
 </p>

-Types library convert any object type into required object type, also can iterate hover any java object.
+Types library convert any object type into required object type and iterate any java object.

 ```java
 String str = "1234";